- Home

 5 December - Lt.
 Col. Jack J. Oberhansly assumes command (acting) of the group.

 13 December - In a meeting with all group pilots, Lt.
-Col. Dayhuff introduces himself and Lt.
-Col. Oberhansly and announces that the group will soon be using U.S. Standards of flight in place of the British standards which with the group was accustomed to using.
-The last vestiges of the Eagle Squadrons were reluctantly being removed from the group operations and culture.
+Col. Dayhuff introduces himself to the group and Lt.
+Col. Oberhansly and announces that the group will soon be using U.S. Standards of flight in place of the British standards, which with the group was accustomed to using.
+The last vestiges of the Eagle Squadrons were reluctantly being removed from the group's operations and culture.

 25 December - Ground crews awaken to find the ground covered not with snow or frost, but with what would become known as the famous "frozen fog,' courtesy of the coldest day in England in 54 years.
 The frigid temps however, did not keep 334 from becoming the first squadron in the ETO to destroy 300 aircraft.
 But as was common at Debden, the joy was tempered with solemnness.
 335's Charles Poage was shot down to become a POW, while 336's Donald Emerson, scurrying home on the deck after taking on six Fw-190's (and downing two) was killed when his Mustang was struck by ground fire and crashed just before crossing over friendly lines.

-8 August - The group is one again picked for a landmark mission, this one a low level escort of RAF Beaufighters to attack a convoy off Norway.
-The Group flew the entire mission down on the deck.
+8 August - The group is once again picked for a landmark mission, this one a low level escort of RAF Beaufighters to attack a convoy off Norway.
+The Group flew down low over the North Sea to avoid radar detection.
 After covering the Beaufighter attacks, all but one section then turned inland to strafe airdromes in and around Sola.
 334's Tom Underwood was struck by shipboard antiaircraft fire and bailed out, becoming a POW.
 335 was hit hardest, losing both Frank Jones and Robert Fischer.
 Jones was flying his last mission before going on leave to get married.
 Additionally, squadron CO Leon Blanding was seriously wounded when flak struck his cockpit, shattering the canopy.
 Despite intense pain and great loss of blood, Blanding got his kite back to Scotland and managed to put it down.
 His wounds would take him out of the war.

-15 September - Lt.
+15 September - Jim Clark is transferred to a new post at the American Embassy, assuming the post of Assistant Military Attache for Air.
+Lt.
 Col. Claiborne Kinnard assumes command (acting) of the group.

 27 October - Orders are sent to all three squadrons to remove the stripe on the vertical stabilizer of all planes and paint the rudders a solid color to aid in recognition.
-334 kites are painted red, 335 white and 336 blue.
+334 kite rudders are painted red, 335's white and 336's blue.
 Later, a thin red stripe will appear on the outline of 335 rudders.

 2 November - Old hands Louis Norley and Fred Glover become the first 4 FG pilots to down "jet jobs," each getting an Me-163 Komet on the mission to Merseburg.
 Actually rocket-powered, the small and fast Komets were difficult targets to track and hit, and this pair would be the only Me-163's downed by the 4th.